INCORPORATION OF THE DELTA HOSPICE SOCIETY – 1991

 Capital Campaign launched in September

 - Delta Hospice was successful in signing a letter of intent with Fraser Health to build a 10-suite Hospice Residence and Supportive Care Centre on leased land adjacent to Delta Hospital.
 This integrated model of care would be unique to British Columbia.
-The Society would operate both facilities and will receive operational funding for the Hospice Residence from Fraser Health.
+The Society would operate both facilities and would receive operational funding for the Hospice Residence from Fraser Health.
 Plans for both buildings were completed and the Delta Cares Capital Campaign was initiated with the goal of raising $8.5 million.

 Grand Opening of the Harold & Veronica Savage Centre for Supportive Care and the Irene Thomas Hospice